VitalLabs/iHealthCordovaPlugin/README.md

  - Android 4.0+
  - iOS 8.0+

-Tested only on a Appgyver Steroids project.
+Tested only on Appgyver Steroids project.

-Device must be paired with the phone before being able to retrive info from it.
+Device must be paired with the phone before being able to retrieve info from it.

 ##Before Usage